 Advanced Time Series Cross-Section Analyses

-This course runs January 28 - February 1,2019.
+This course runs January 27 - 31, 2020.

-Topic 1: Modeling Heterogeneity: Intercepts and Slopes
+Topic 1: Modeling Heterogeneity: Slopes

-Topic 3: Modeling Dynamics with GMM Estimators
+Topic 4: Modeling Dynamics with GMM Estimators

-For the third topic, we will introduce the one and two-step generalized method of moments (GMM) estimators for dynamic panels, which have become increasingly popular.
+For the fourth topic, we will introduce the one and two-step generalized method of moments (GMM) estimators for dynamic panels, which have become increasingly popular.
 We will show how these models handle the endogeneity of regressors and unit fixed effects, as well as discuss some of the potential pitfalls that should be avoided in estimation.

 Topic 5: Student Presentations